-Today in Middle Eastern history: Conrad I of Jerusalem is (literally) assassinated (1192)
+Today in Middle Eastern history: Conrad I of Jerusalem is assassinated (1192)

 |Derek Davison||Apr 28, 2019|| 1|

-The leaders of the medieval Islamic spiritual order known as the Assassins were certainly not the first people to come up with the idea of murdering one’s political opponents.
-But the reason why the murder of a political leader is known as an “assassination” today is because these guys were very, very good at it.
-It didn’t matter how powerful or famous or presumably well-protected somebody was—if the Assassins targeted him, either for death or a stern warning (the warnings became pretty effective once they’d done a few murders and gotten a reputation), then they rarely failed to get to him.
+The leaders of the medieval Islamic spiritual order known as the Assassins were certainly not the first people to come up with the idea of murdering their political opponents.
+But they were so effective at it that the murder of a political leader is known as an “assassination” today.
+It didn’t matter how powerful or famous or presumably well-protected somebody was—if the Assassins targeted him, either for death or merely a stern warning (which got to be quite effective after the Assassins had built up a reputation), then they rarely failed to get to him.

 The Assassin order’s first well-known victim was Nizam al-Mulk (d.
 1092), the very powerful vizier of the Seljuq Empire, whom they managed to kill in broad daylight as he was being carried on a litter, surrounded by servants and bodyguards.
-That kind of thing gets noticed.
 Many of the Assassins’ operations were carried out in such circumstances (in daylight, in public), which added to their mystique.
 Later, even the mighty Saladin was “convinced” to go easy on the Assassins when one of their number left scones and a poisoned dagger on his bed one night, along with a note explaining that the next time the Assassins returned, they wouldn’t bring baked goods.
-This was in 1176, which was about 16 years before the Assassins killed the then-King of Jerusalem, Conrad of Montferrat.
+This was in 1176, which was about 16 years before members of the Assassin order killed the then-King of Jerusalem, Conrad of Montferrat.

 Perhaps a little background is in order here.
-The Assassins were a Shiʿa order of the Ismaʿili school, which formed in the late 11th century.
+The Assassin order formed in the late 11th century as an offshot of Ismaʿili Shiʿism.
 The Ismaʿili Fatimid Caliphate had taken power in North Africa, Egypt, and Syria in the 10th century.
-Sometime in the 1080s the Fatimids had themselves a schism, a common occurrence for Shiʿa groups throughout history, over a conflict within their court.
+Sometime in the 1080s the Fatimids had themselves a schism—a common occurrence for Shiʿa groups throughout history—over a conflict within their court.
 The order’s’ founder, a devoted Ismaʿili missionary named Hassan-i Sabbah, got on the wrong side of Fatimid Caliph al-Mustansir’s (d.
 1094) powerful military commander, the Armenian general Badr al-Jamali (d.
-1094), and so he left Cairo and headed off to the east to find a place to call his own, eventually settling on a castle in Alamut, in northern Iran.
-Hassan’s departure from Egypt was no doubt hastened by his open support for al-Mustansir’s eldest son, Nizar (d.
+1094), and so he left Cairo and headed off to the east to find a place to call his own.
+He eventually settled on a castle in Alamut, in northern Iran.
+Hassan’s departure from Egypt was hastened by his open support for al-Mustansir’s eldest son, Nizar (d.
 1097).
-When Badr al-Jamali arranged to have Nizar passed over in the line of succession by his brother, al-Mustaʿli (d.
-1101)—Nizar objected and was later killed for his trouble—Hassan’s movement took up Nizar’s cause.
+When Badr al-Jamali arranged to have Nizar passed over in the line of succession in favor of his brother, al-Mustaʿli (d.
+1101), Hassan and his followers took up Nizar’s cause.
 In addition to “the Assassins,” they’re also known as Nizari Ismaʿilis for this reason.